hyena/professor_sloak/README.md

  1. Create an API key for your bot and invite it to the desired channels.
  2. `cargo run -- <api-key>`
- 3. Type `#pokeme` in slack to meet your new spirit animal.
+ 3. Type `!pokeme` in discord to meet your new pokesona.

-The bot as written is designed to try to reconnect indefinitely with a 5 second cooldown between attempts.

 Known Issues